aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/types-of-mail-merge-operation/nested-mail-merge-with-regions/_index.md

   - /java/nested-mail-merge-regions//
   - /java/how-to-set-up-relations-for-use-in-nested-mail-merge-with-regions/
 type: docs
-description: "Aspose.Words for Java enables you to perform a mail merge operation with nested regions.
+description: "Aspose.Words for Java allows you to perform a mail merge operation with nested regions.
 Nested merge is a feature that enables you to merge hierarchical data from your data source into your merge template."
 keywords: "mail merge with nested regions Java, Nested Mail Merge Regions"
 weight: 10
 url: /java/nested-mail-merge-with-regions/